inytss/time-series/quiz.md

 ## Assumption Checking Quiz

 7. To make sure that our forecasting model is reliable enough, what assumption should be checked in time series analysis?
- - [ ] Multicollinearity, Autocorrelation
+ - [ ] Multicollinearity, No-Autocorrelation
- - [ ] Autocorrelation, Normality
+ - [ ] No-Autocorrelation, Normality
- - [ ] Linearity, Autocorrelation
+ - [ ] Linearity, No-Autocorrelation
- - [ ] Heteroscedasticity, Autocorrelation
+ - [ ] Heteroscedasticity, No-Autocorrelation

-8. Which of this following statement below is TRUE based on autocorrelation assumption in time series object?
+8. Which of this following statement below is TRUE based on no-autocorrelation assumption in time series object?
  - [ ] there are no autocorrelation in error, means each error does not has relation
  - [ ] there are autocorrelation in error, means each error has relation
  - [ ] there are autocorrelation of each prediction data, means each predicted data has relation